davidaknowles/implicit/README.md

 # implicit

-This is an R package to allow performing PCA and CCA with implicitly scaled matrices.
+This is an R package to allow performing PCA and diagonal CCA with implicitly scaled matrices.
 For example, `X` (dimension N x P1) and `Y` (dimension N x P2) can be sparse matrices and we would like to perform PCA on `scale(X)` or (diagonal) CCA on `scale(X)` and `scale(Y)`.
 The challenge is that `scale(X)` is no longer sparse.